ignotaC/smallsoft/README.md

     file are played, it will wait 1 second and replay the
     events.
 Untill reached the expected repeated number.

+8. **gethostipv** `[ -46 ] [ domain ]`
+  >

-8. **gethostipv** - use system resolver tools to get the ip of the domain.
+    Program uses system resolver tools to get the ip
+    of the domain.
+Program expects at least the domain name
+    argument.
+Order of arguments does not matter.
+But at
+    maximum there can be only two arguments.
+So the options
+    must not be separated like this: `-4 -6`
+    Instead it should look like this: `-46`
+    So we have four possibilities of passing options:
+  >`-4 or -6 or -46 or -64`

+    Options:

+    `-4`
+    Look only for IPv4 address

+    `-6`
+    Look only for  IPv6 address

+    Address shall only be outputted to stdout if it is possible
-            Ip version we can't connect to ( because we only have ipv4 and server is on only ipv6 ) is not returned. how to use: gethostip [-command] [domain]
+    to connect to it.
+Mapping ipv4 to ipv6 is not checked.
-            Order does not matter but there can be only one command string In the end you can pass these kind of commands: none - just return what ever ip will work, if none - nothign is returned -6  - check only for ipv6 if no support nothing will be returned -4  - check only for ipv4 if no support nothing will be returned -46 - check first for support for ipv4 than for ipv6 -64 - check first for support for ipv6 than for ipv4 all other commands will puke an error.
+    So if the host has ipv6 and ipv4  but we can't connect to ipv6
+    and instead we need to use ipv4.
+When flag `-46` was passed,
+    ipv4 will be shown.
+But if we passed option`-6`.
+    Nothing shall be outputted.
+If host has more addresses,
+    and we can connect to each of them.
+    All will be outputted.
+Passsing `-46` means - check first for
+    ipv4, than for ipv6.
+If `-64` vice versa.
+    If we pass domain name without options.
+Both ipv4 and ipv6
+    are checked, but the order is undefined.
+    Dependencies: none
+    Example of using it:
+  >`gethostipv -64 www.dom.com`

+    In which we ask to output first ipv6 possible addresses
+    that we could connect to and than ipv4.
+For the
+    www.dom.com domain.

 9. **repeatstr** - Extreamly basic program to repeate on stdout phrase.
             example: repeatestr 100 'stuff happened'